Jeroen-G/laravel-builder/readme.md

 $ php artisan build model App\\Models Test app/Models/Test
 ```

-### Through the interface
+### Through the web interface

-Not present at the moment, if you want to help with making this UI, please contact me!
+After installing the package and publishing the stubs, the web interface is accessible by visiting `/builder`.
+You can create single files or a resource (controller, model, form request, policy, migration, views).

 ## Change log